What is a proclamation?

 So I believe that the Gospel is a proclamation of something that is finished.
 Jesus is the Savior and you are saved!

-Now if in fact our eternity is secure through absolutely nothing that we do, should we invite Jesus into our hearts?
+Now if, in fact, our eternity is secure through absolutely nothing that we do, should we respond to the biblical invitation and ask Jesus into our hearts?
 ABSOLUTELY!
 Why would you not want to have a relationship with the King of Kings and the Lord of Lords, the one who already saved you?

 Phil Henry is a financial adviser and also an ordained minister who founded and produces short videos and blog posts at Phil Henry Power Gospel.